 If you have lost the ability to hear in one or both ears as a result of your occupation, you may be able to recover workers’ compensation benefits.
 Work comp benefits provide financial assistance for full and part time employees injured on the job.
 Benefits vary per case, but injured workers may be compensated for medical bills, lost wages, physical therapy, and vocational rehabilitation.

 If you have not filed a work comp claim after learning of your diagnosis, it’s vital you don’t wait to submit a DWC1 form to your employer.
 Waiting to file a claim and notify your employer could make it difficult for you to obtain benefits.
-If you are scared your employer may retaliate against you for filing a claim, speak to a dedicated hearing loss attorney or a workers comp lawyer in San Jose at San Jose Workers’ Compensation Attorney Group.
+If you are scared your employer may retaliate against you for filing a claim, speak to a dedicated hearing loss attorney or a workers comp lawyer in San Jose at San Jose Golden State Workers Compensation.
 They can make sure your right to benefits is not jeopardized.

 San Jose Hearing Loss Attorney